aswinpajayan/ScopeUI/README.md

 	for all the build tools   sudo apt-get install build-essentials

-## building and running the project
+# Building and running the project

 	use the make file provided in the project root